Ensembl/ensembl-genome-browser/README.md

 The subscribe method takes the following parameters:
 - actionTypes: Array of incoming action types
-- callback`: Function that needs to be called when a particular action is received
+- callback: Function that needs to be called when a particular action is received

 Example:
 ```javascript